 as liaisons between the individual departments and resident trainees.

 The Clinical Operations and Administration Fellowship at the University of Cincinnati offers a two-year, mentored experience in Emergency Department health system operations, healthcare administration, quality improvement, and patient safety.
 The objectives

 science and processes, and patient safety.
 Additionally, the fellowship will enable graduates to continue to refine clinical leadership skills and integrate those skills in the administration and academic realm.
-As such, graduate should also get a foundation in skills that will foster scholarship and a future successful academic career.
+As such, graduates should acquire foundational skills

 The fellow will complete a Master of Business Administration at the University of Cincinnati’s Lindner College of Business.
 The fellow will also complete the ACEP Emergency Department Director’s Academy Phase I course.